Student Evaluation of Instruction (SEI)

-Most instructional evaluations become available between March 23-April 12, 2017.
+For six week spring classes instructional evaluations become available between June 5-June 17, 2017.

 Selected courses will be available for feedback at various times throughout the semester.
 Students will receive an email to their MRU email account when the evaluations are available for completion.

 Student responses are reported in aggregate format and are always confidential.
 Student comments are reviewed to comply with the Freedom of Information and Protection of Privacy Act which means that any personal identifiers are removed from the final report.